ripter/pforth-raylib/README.md

 ### Future Plans

 I intend to remove platforms that are not supported by Raylib in the future.
 ATM only platform being tested is platforms/unix/Makefile.
-I have not tested cmake in the root of the project but I intend on getting that working for all supported platforms.
+I have not tested cmake in the root of the project but I intend on switching to that for all supported platforms.
 I am brand new to CMake, so it will take me a while to switch over.

 For now, the main Makefile can be run like this: